-The information that is collected is primarily numerical.
+The information that is collected and recorded is primarily numerical.

-This information is then presented to various people to help them make decisions.
+This information is then presented in specific formats to various people to help them make business decisions.

-The accounting system is used to maintain records for all businesses, whether a multinational corporation or a small business.
+The accounting system is used to maintain records for all types of businesses, from single-person businesses to large multinational corporations.

-To account for something means to keep a record of something in your business by using the accounting system.
+To account for something means to keep a record of a specific item or transaction in your business by using the accounting system.